samp38/domoticz_sensors/README.md

 GET requests :
-/ping : raises the sensor, send value to domoticz /whoAreYou : display this menu}
+/ping : raises the sensor, send value to domoticz /whoAreYou : display this menu
 ```

 * toggle the sensor and make it send its data to domoticz